-Prerequisite(s): MUSC 1011 or 1001.
+Prerequisite(s): MUSC 1011 or MUSC 1001with a grade of C or better.

 MUSC 1111 - Aural Skills I (0-2-1)

 Studies in interval recognition, triad and seventh chord recognition of basic elements of rhythm.
 Sight-singing, exercises in rhythmic, melodic, and harmonic dictation.
 Usually taken concurrently with MUSC 1011.
 Offered each Fall.
 Major program outcomes: develops in the student the ability to read at sight with fluency.
 University-wide outcomes: develops skills in critical thinking.